merbridge/website/content/en/docs/Overview/index.md

   > Diagram From: [Accelerating Envoy and Istio with Cilium and the Linux Kernel](https://pt.slideshare.net/ThomasGraf5/accelerating-envoy-and-istio-with-cilium-and-the-linux-kernel/22)

-[Merbridge](https://github.com/merbridge/merbridge) is a completely independent open source project.
-It is still at an early stage, and we wish to have more users and developers engaged in.
-It would be greatly appreciated if you would try this new technology to accelerate your mesh, and provide us with some feedback!
+[Merbridge](https://github.com/merbridge/merbridge) is a completely independent open source project that is still in its early stages.
+We would greatly appreciate it if more users and developers could try this new technology to accelerate your mesh and provide feedback.
+By using Merbridge, you can benefit from faster and more efficient traffic management compared to using iptables, and can help to improve the project by providing feedback and participating in its development.